On the Capacity of Channels with Timing Synchronization Errors: Conclusions

 \section{Conclusions}

 We introduced a new channel model for a class of SECs which formulated the SEC as a channel with states.
 This allowed us to obtain analytical lower bounds for the capacity of SECs with only deletions or only replications.
 For the case of the BDC, we were able to write the SIR in terms of subsequence weights of binary sequences.
 Subsequence weights are known to be a quantity of interest in the maximum-likelihood decoding of sequences for the BDC (cf. Equation \eqref{eq_him}).
 Moreover, it is clear from Equation \eqref{eq_him} that the dependence of information rates for the BDC on the input statistics only appears in the term $\mathfrak{H}_m^{(i)}$, whereas the subsequence weights influence $\mathsf{H}(\overline{x})$ independently of the input statistics.
 Thus, our result establishes a natural link between the capacity of the BDC and the metric relevant for ML decoding.
 We were also able to obtain lower bounds on the capacity of the BDC that are known to be tight for small deletion probabilities.
-For the BRC, we were able to exactly characterize the Markov-$1$ rate, which is, to the best of our knowledge, the first analytic lower bound on the capacity of the BRC.
-In doing so, we were able to disprove the conjecture that the capacity of SECs is a convex function of the channel parameters, at least in the case of the BRC.
+For the BRC, we were able to exactly characterize the Markov-$1$ rate, which {agrees with the rates evaluated numerically in \cite{mer_12_tit_nsc}, and with the expression in \cite{dri_07_tit_implbddc} which was proven with a completely different proof technique.}

 For the case of an SEC with deletions and replications, we were able to provide a sequence of approximating FSCs that are totally ordered with respect to the mutual information rates achievable, and therefore, with respect to capacities.
 These approximating FSCs were shown to be such that the mutual information rate achievable for the SEC was equal to the limit of the mutual information rates achievable for the sequence of FSCs.
 To obtain numerical estimates of achievable rates on the DRC, we defined another sequence of indecomposable FSCs.
 Computing the mutual information rates for this sequence of FSCs allows us to relate the mutual information rate for the DRC to the limiting value of the mutual information rates of the sequence.
 For the particular case of the SDRC, we were able to show a stronger form of convergence of these mutual information rates.